Welcome to the Medich Family Office.

 In the Hunter Valley, they made multiple land acquisitions via Belford Land Corporation.
 Activities included master planning of four residential estates, including Radford Park and Murray’s Rise.
 They also established the Hunter Agricultural Company, producing beef across its farm holdings.

-Under the Hunter Farm Collective brand they created a range of high quality agricultural produce, including eggs and honey from its small-scale farms direct to local markets, restaurants and selected stores before it was sold in 2018.
+Under the Hunter Farm Collective brand they created a range of high quality agricultural produce, including eggs and honey from its small-scale farms direct to local markets, restaurants and selected stores.

 In this time, Roy and Anthony also revisited the family’s hotel heritage with the acquisition and operation of well-known Sydney hotels Woolwich Pier, the Woolloomooloo Bay, Hotel Centennial and the Buena Vista.